Deploy W&B with Kubernetes Operator

 ```

-Note that the configuration options are the same as described in [Configuration Reference](#configuration-reference-for-wb-server), but that the syntax has to follow the HashiCorp Configuration Language (HCL).
+The configuration options are the same as described in [Configuration Reference](#configuration-reference-for-wb-server), but the syntax must follow the HashiCorp Configuration Language (HCL).
 The Terraform module creates the W\&B custom resource definition (CRD).

 To see how W\&B themselves use the Helm Terraform module to deploy Dedicated Cloud installations for customers, follow these links: